Clutchison/namia/koradin/koradin_d2.md

     - Based Inn
     - Owned by Mr. Black
     - Multiple Workforged run food/drink to customers

-    ```
-        As you make your way into the towering structure that is the
-        Satin Spire, you are greeted with elegance and wealth the likes of which
-        none of you have seen before.
 - Magda's
     - Owned by Magda's granddaughter Jelene, who is now in her 40s
 - Copperhearth